jkpressler/practice_problems/README.md

 # practice_problems
-Various practice problems I have completed so far :)
+Some of the various practice problems I have completed so far :)